Ipswich Cardinals: Rivalries

-Ipswich has a long-standing rivalry with the city of Norwich in all sports and American football is no different.
-The Cardinals and the Devils games are always fiercely contested with both teams stepping up their games.
+Ipswich has a long-standing sporting rivalry with Norwich, which extends to American football.
+Games between the Ipswich Cardinals and the Norwich Devils are typically competitive and attract interest as part of the wider rivalry between the two cities.

 Other local rivalries are with Colchester Gladiators and the Essex Spartans.

 Logo and uniforms

 Logo

 The Logo worn on the helmet was originally a cardinal's head, then the "Fighting Cardinal" (a representation of Cardinal Wolsey) which was designed by Mark Ayers, the first quarterback.
 Kevin Davies took it to an artist at the Port of Felixstowe to refine it.